Julian-sun/Modelling-Task-Force-Arboviruses/Dengue_data/README.md

 The files presented in this folder can be used to:

- * extract variables of the original dataset to perform specific studies;
+ * extract variables of the original dataset to perform specific studies, filtered according to the classifications of a case;
  * clean and aggregate the data to be used in statistical/ mathematical models.

 # References